-Jeffrey Wogenstahl’s trial was held in November, 1994.
-In the state of Mississippi a few months earlier, another capital murder trial took place which was to change the life of one of the jurors forever.*
+Jeffrey Wogenstahl’s trial was held in 1993.
+The following year in the state of Mississippi, another capital murder trial took place which was to change the life of one of the jurors forever.*

 In July, 1994, Lindy Lou Isonhood found herself on the jury for the resentencing trial of Bobby Glen Wilcher, who had stabbed two women to death.
 To start with, Isonhood went along with the belief commonly held in Mississippi that “an eye for an eye” was appropriate, so a murderer deserved to die.